insulin detemir (cont.)

 What should I discuss with my healthcare provider before using insulin detemir (Levemir, Levemir FlexPen)?

-FDA pregnancy category C. It is not known whether this medication is harmful to an unborn baby.
-Before using insulin detemir, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category B. Insulin detemir is not expected to harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 It is not known whether insulin detemir passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.